Bangladesh Air Force: Forces Goal 2030

-The BAF has also taken the delivery of 21 Mi-171Sh combat transport helicopters, four AgustaWestland AW139 maritime SAR helicopters and two AW 119KX training helicopters since 2010.
+The BAF has also taken delivery of 21 Mi-171Sh combat transport helicopters, four AgustaWestland AW139 maritime SAR helicopters, and two AW 119KX training helicopters since 2010.
 The procurement process for eight attack helicopters is ongoing.

 The BAF gained surface-to-air missile capability by introducing FM-90 short-range air defence missiles in 2011.
 To date, BAF has taken delivery of two regiments of FM-90 systems.
 The BAF received an Italian long-range Selex RAT-31DL air defence radar in 2019.

 Bangladesh has signed a government-to-government contract with the United Kingdom for the supply of two off-the-shelf C-130J aircraft currently in service with the Royal Air Force.
 In June 2019, another contract was signed for the procurement of an additional three off-the-shelf C-130J aircraft from the UK.
 As of September 2020, three of the aircraft have been delivered.

 On 20 June 2018, the Bangladesh Air Force signed a contract with China National Aero-Technology Import & Export Corporation (CATIC) for the procurement of seven K-8 jet training aircraft.

 On 15 October 2020, BAF received these seven K-8 jet trainers.

+Recruitment of airwomen

+For the first time in the history of the BAF, women were recruited as airwomen in 2020.
+On 25 November 2020, after nine months of training, 64 women passed out from the 'Recruits Training School', which is situated in Shamshernagar (Moulvibazar District), as Aircraftman - II (AC-II), the batch was '48th Entry'.